immament/ngrx-uml/README.md

 # ngrx-uml
-Generate Plant UML diagram from ngrx/store project
+Generate Plant UML diagram from [ngrx/store](https://ngrx.io) project (version > 7.0).

+Generate separete diagram for each Action.

+Searches for actions created function [createAction](https://ngrx.io/api/store/createAction) and their use.

 ## Installation